openemr/openemr-devops/packages/express_plus/README.md

 $ python stack.py > OpenEMR-Express-Plus.json
 ```

+#### Windows Interactions

+Note that if you run Python from PowerShell your console output will be in UTF-16 encoding, which CloudFormation cannot directly import.
+Please use the enclosed `stackmaker` batchfile to produce UTF-8.
 ## Support

 The OpenEMR [forums](https://community.open-emr.org/) and Slack are available if you have any questions.
 We'll be happy to help!